MohammadrezaFarahmand/Gallery/README.md

 The page will reload if yo m
 You will also see any li nt errors in t
 ### `
-Launches the test runner in the interacti
+Launches the test runner in te interacti
 See the section about [runnng tess(hts//f book.gtb.i/cete-a-appdocs/ ning-tts) for morinforation.
 Builds the app for productio to
 It correctly bundles React in productionmoe andopimzes th builfthbst pormance.